 Department faculty, in consultation with the student, determine the format for presentation of their research, which will include an oral defense in combination with either a master's thesis or journal-style manuscript.
 The public oral defense of the MS research is the culmination of the work completed by the student during the MS degree.
-Following the defense, the candidate will quite often be required to complete revisions to the thesis or manuscript that require approval from at least the primary advisor and, potentially, the remaining committee members.
+As with the MS proposal, the final written thesis or journal-style manuscript should be provided to the Research Committee at least 2 weeks prior to the defense.
+Following the defense, the candidate will quite often be required to complete revisions to the thesis or manuscript that require approval from at least the primary advisor and, potentially, the remaining Research Committee member.
+Upon completion of the MS defense and required revisions, the Research Committee will determine whether the student's work is satisfactory, and if so they will sign off on the MS Project Completion Form, which should be turned into the Graduate Coordinator following completion.